lawmurray/LibBi/INSTALL.md

 compiling and running C++ code; this code has a number of dependencies that will also need to be installed.

+If you are planning to run LibBi on a Mac, the easiest way to install it via the [Homebrew](https://brew.sh) package manager.
+See `INSTALL_MAC.md` for details on this.
+On Linux, you can install LibBi using the [linuxbrew](http://linuxbrew.sh) package manager, but this can be more involved as the specific build environments are more heterogeneous.
+For details, refer to the instructions in `INSTALL_LINUX.md`.

-This file contains the instructions for installing LibBi itself.
+This file contains the instructions for installing LibBi manually.
 This process is the same on all platforms.
 To install dependencies of the C++ code that LibBi generates, see the walkthroughs for each platform in `INSTALL_LINUX.md`, `INSTALL_MAC.md` and `INSTALL_WIN.md` for Linux